DNAProject/DNA/README.md

 * Properly configured Go environment

-Clone the DNA repo into appropriate $GOPATH/src directory
+Clone the DNA repository into the appropriate $GOPATH/src directory.

 ```shell